HeathBrames/Responsive-Website/README.md

 # Responsive-Website
-A responsive website built in VSCode using HTML, CSS, JavaScript, and Bootstrap 4.
+A responsive website built using HTML, CSS, JavaScript, and Bootstrap 4.

-This is purely a promotional/vanity site for the University of Florida sport uniforms.
+This is a promotional site for the University of Florida's team uniforms.
+The site acts as a social media hub for news and information.

 FEATURES: